madiskoivopuu/EventsOrganiser/ansible/events_organizer/README.md

 `ansible-galaxy collection install devsec.hardening` `ansible-galaxy collection install community.rabbitmq`

 Some roles will also need additional variables to be set (passwords/secrets etc) so that they can work.
-You can do that with Ansible Vault or some other means.
+You can do that with Ansible Vault, creating it in the same directory as the playbook, or through some other means.

-The list of required variables for each role is the following
+The list of required variables for each role is the following:
 * mysql_install
     1. mysql_root_password
 * rabbitmq_centos_install